bsaragoca01/Sono_Gravity_MICCAI/README.md

 ### Step 5 - Prediction with margin:
 Considering the nature of the images used in this research, which are characterized by poor spatial resolution, a tolerance system was applied in the metrics calculation.
 In this sense, a tolerance chosen by the user creates a dilated and eroded mask on top of the ground-truth mask.
 The metrics are calculated with the mask which showed better Dice coefficient for the specific file.
 In the scripts evaluate_w_margin.py, the millimiters intended to be used to dilate and erode masks must be specified.
-It also be specified the number of pixels per millimiter.
+The number of pixels per millimiter must also be specified.

 The predict_w_margin.py must be used if the user wants to implement this tolerance.

 In the worksheet with the calculated metrics, the files which used eroded or dilated or the original ground-truth masks are discriminated.

 ### Step 6 - Fine-Tuning:

 Fine-Tuning with data augmentation can be performed by running the fine_tuning.py script.
 In this, a set of transformations is introduced to the data.

 The following transformations are used in the script.
 If the user wants to introduce more transformations or modify the present ones, must do it in this section.
 ```bash
 custom_transform = CustomCompose([